maket000/vortex-writeups/1/readme.md

   * `buf`, a 512-length char array.
   * `ptr`, a char pointer which points to the 256th byte of `buf`

-The rest of the program is a while loop that reads input into the `x` variable until `EOF` is recieved.
+The rest of the program is a while loop that reads input into the `x` variable until `EOF` is received.
 For each character of input the program does one of 3 things:
   * If a newline is inputted, `buf` is printed
   * If a backslash is inputted, `ptr` is decremented, making it point one byte earlier in memory.
   * otherwise, `e()` is called, the value of whatever `ptr` is pointing at is set equal to `x`, then `ptr` is incremented